 Can a group of parents provide home instruction collectively by engaging the services of a tutor to provide group instruction to their children?

 Yes, with limitations.
-Parents may arrange for their children to receive group instruction from a tutor for specific subjects within a home school program.
+Parents may arrange for their children to receive group instruction from a tutor for specific subjects within a homeschool program.
 However, where group instruction by a tutor constitutes the majority of the instructional program, it may be considered to operate as a religious or independent school rather than a home school program.

-In homeschool, there is no formal promotional policy.
-Your child is placed in the grade level that aligns with their age.
-You have the flexibility to provide instruction at the grade level you feel best meets your child's needs.
-If your child returns to school, the principal will determine the appropriate grade level placement and assess any credits that may be granted.
+If your child returns to public school, the principal will determine the appropriate grade level placement and assess any credits that may be granted.

 Can homeschooled students including D75 receive special education services?